FilOzone/filecoin-pay/README.md

 When a validator is assigned to a rail, it gains the ability to:

 -   **Mediate Payments:** During settlement, a validator can prevent a payment, refuse to settle past a certain epoch, or reduce the payout amount to account for actual services rendered, penalties, etc.
--   **Oversee Termination:** When `terminateRail` is called by either the payer or the operator, the Payments contract makes a synchronous call to the validator's `railTerminated` function.
+-   **Oversee Termination:** When `terminateRail` is called by either the payer or the operator, the FilecoinPayV1 contract makes a synchronous call to the validator's `railTerminated` function.
 The payee (payee) cannot directly terminate a rail.
 -   **Veto Termination:** The validator can block the termination attempt entirely by reverting inside the `railTerminated` callback.
 This gives the validator the ultimate say on whether a rail can be terminated, irrespective of who initiated the call.

 ### Operator